matloff/fasteR/README.md

 Entering code line-by-line as above, is a quick and convenient way to create a short loop or function.
-But generally, we use a text editor, either standalone as with the famous Vim, and as part of an IDE like RStudio.
+But generally, we use a text editor, either standalone as with the famous Vim, or as part of an IDE like RStudio.
 But for now, we'll work as above.

 For your convenience, below is the code itself, no '+' symbols.
 You can